ssricardo/anki-plugins/anki-web-browser/README.md

 * Choose one of them

 This way, the text or image will be appended to the selected field.
 Even the image!
-(It's downloaded and imported into the collection automatically)
+(It's downloaded and imported into the collection automatically) (Check the restriction below)

 This feature makes it really simple and fast to get some information from the Internet and build or improve your Anki's collection.

 > This feature works only using the embedded web browser.
 If you use the system browser, it's not possible to get data automatically

+## Limitation

+The image downloading supports only URLs finished with image suffix (like png, jpg)...
+This addon uses Anki engine to perform that action, and Anki imposes that restriction.

 ## Bugs / Suggestions / more...